 To allow the housing supply to keep up with population growth—and avoid contributing to increased traffic congestion—Fairfax County, VA rezoned areas around Metro transit stations and certain commercial corridors to allow for higher-density residential development.
 The upzoning increased the permissible floor area ratio of new buildings in designated areas from 2.0 or 3.0 to 5.0.
 (Floor area ratios compare the total usable floor area of a building to the total area of the lot on which it is located.)

-The City of Minneapolis approved the Minneapolis 2040 plan in January 2020, which upzones significant portions of land currently zoned for single-family.
+The City of Minneapolis, MN approved the Minneapolis 2040 plan in January 2020, which upzones significant portions of land currently zoned for single-family.
 This plan will make way for multi-family housing such as triplexes and higher density transit-oriented development.

 - Higher-Density Development: Myth and Fact, Urban Land Institute (2005) – This pamphlet debunks eight of the major objections to higher-density housing, and includes profiles of developments from various communities.